 PRP Treatments aren’t just a beauty hack.
 Platelet-rich plasma has been used in sports medicine and orthopedics for over a decade and high-profile athletes like Tiger Woods have used injections to help naturally promote the healing process after an injury.

 PRP Therapy can also be used to trigger natural hair growth in those patients struggling with hair loss.
 By combining this approach with other hair loss procedures, PRP injections can increase the blood supply to the hair follicle which could increase the thickness of the hair shaft.
-If you’d like to learn more about PRP for hair loss, join us on October 18th at 12:00 on Facebook where Dr. Martin Wade will discuss the procedure and answer any questions you might have.

 What to Expect During a PRP Facial